 The first phase of the proposed project would include constructing the approximate 19.4mile Midway-S. Macon 161-kV Transmission Line to connect TVA's existing Midway 161-kV Substation located in Winston County and TVA's existing S. Macon 161-kV Substation in Noxubee County (see Figure 1-1).
-This transmission line would utilize about 13.5 miles of the existing 100-foot-wide ROW totaling 163 acres along the retired Midway-Macon 46-kV Transmission Line.
+This transmission line would utilize about 13.5 miles of the existing 100-foot-wide ROW where TVA has custody and control of the easement totaling 163 acres along the retired Midway-Macon 46-kV Transmission Line.
 The remaining 5.9 miles would be constructed on a new 100-foot-wide ROW totaling 71 acres.

-The second phase of the proposed project would utilize approximately 200 acres of existing ROW and 197 acres of new ROW for the construction of the S. Macon-DeKalb 161-kV Transmission Line (see Figure 1-2).
+The second phase of the proposed project would utilize approximately 200 acres of existing ROW where TVA has custody and control of the easement and 197 acres of new ROW for the construction of the S. Macon-DeKalb 161-kV Transmission Line (see Figure 1-2).
 This 32.8-mile transmission line would use about 14.4 miles of existing 75-foot-wide ROW which would be expanded to 100-foot-wide, 3.5 miles of existing 100-foot-wide ROW, and 14.9 miles of new 100-foot-wide ROW.
 This transmission line would provide a second connection between TVA's existing S. Macon 161-kV Substation located in Noxubee County and TVA's existing DeKalb 161-kV Substation in Kemper County.
 Additionally, this line would also provide a delivery point to East Mississippi Electric Power Association's (EMEPA) upgraded Scooba 161-kV Substation in Kemper County.